KanzariAmine/RBAC/README.md

 # Role Based Access Control (RBAC)
-For this identification I have only (Email & Password) and I use passport-local strategies
+For this authentication I have only (Email & Password) and i use passport-local strategies

 ## Technologies Used